Pak Hon-yong: After World War II

-South and North Korea negotiations and life in North Korea
+North–South negotiations and life in North Korea

-In April 1948, he visited North Korea for negotiations, along with Kim Gu and Kim Kyu-sik.
+In April 1948, Pak visited North Korea for negotiations, along with Kim Ku and Kim Kyu-sik.
 In May 1948, the negotiations ended, and he remained in the North.

-In September 1948, while keeping his role as secretary of the Workers' Party of South Korea, he became Deputy Prime Minister and Foreign Minister of the newly established North Korea.
+In September 1948, while keeping his role as secretary of the Workers' Party of South Korea, he became Deputy Prime Minister and Foreign Minister of the newly established North Korean state.

-Pak Hon-yong became secretary of the Workers' Party of Korea when the North and South parties united in April 1950.
+Pak became secretary of the Workers' Party of Korea when the North and South parties united in April 1950.
 Pak was the vice chairman of the Politburo of the DPRK from 1949 to 1953, and Foreign Minister of the DPRK until he was ousted and arrested in 1953.

 Korean War

-According to secret documents of the former Soviet Union released in succession until 2002, Kim Il-sung and Park Hun-young always acted together until the detailed plans of the war were finally decided.
-Kim Il-sung and Park Hun-young were also on hand during their visit to Moscow from 30 March to 25 April 1950, when they were approved for war by Stalin.
-During the visit, Kim Il-sung and Park Hun-young met Stalin and received written instructions of detailed war plans.
+According to secret documents of the former Soviet Union released in succession until 2002, Kim Il Sung and Pak always acted together until the detailed plans of the war were finally decided.
+They were also on hand during their visit to Moscow from 30 March to 25 April 1950, meeting Stalin and receiving written instructions of detailed war plans.

 Arrest and death

-Pak Hon-yong was arrested on 3 August 1953 in a purge of the formers members of the Workers' Party of South Korea (mainly domestic faction) by Kim Il-sung.
+Pak was arrested on 3 August 1953 in a purge of the former members of the Workers' Party of South Korea orchestrated by Kim Il Sung.
 On 15 December 1955, he was sentenced to death for espionage.
 The date of Pak's death is uncertain, though sources suggest that he was executed that same month.